ashworth-zach/TulsaReposessionProject/README.md

 # Summary:
-this uses the openAlpr(automatic liscence plate recognition) to find the text on your liscence plate, then it does a simple search through the tulsa repossession list to check if the your plate is listed. if your plate is found it will display. you can also search plates.
+this uses the openAlpr(automatic liscence plate recognition) to find the text on your liscence plate, then it does a simple search through the tulsa tow list to check if your plate is listed. if your plate is found it will display. you can also search plates.